-CAUTI reduction is a quickly growing priority in the field.
-Recent expansions in public reporting, policies of non-payment for hospital-acquired conditions, and the emphasis of the U.S. Department of Health and Human Services (HHS) Action Plan to Prevent Healthcare-Associated Infections are all impelling factors in the fight to reduce CAUTI.
-The Partnership for Patients, a public-private partnership led by HHS, has identified CAUTI as one of ten hospital-acquired conditions to be reduced by 40 percent by 2013.
-The 26 Hospital Engagement Networks (HENs) established by the Partnership for Patients are leading learning collaboratives, providing technical assistance for hospitals, and developing mechanisms for monitoring hospitals’ progress toward providing safer care for their patients.
-On the CUSP: Stop CAUTI provides a robust educational infrastructure for hospitals participating in HENs that focus on CAUTI prevention.
-On the CUSP: Stop CAUTI is the solution for CAUTI for hospitals participating in the American Hospital Association/Health Research & Educational Trust HEN (AHA/HRET HEN).
-This arrangement allows HRET to leverage an educational infrastructure already in place in more than 34 states.
+CAUTI reduction is a priority in the field.
+Expansions in public reporting, policies of non-payment for hospital-acquired conditions, and the emphasis of the U.S. Department of Health and Human Services (HHS) Action Plan to Prevent Healthcare-Associated Infections are all impelling factors in the fight to reduce CAUTI.
+The Partnership for Patients, a public-private partnership led by HHS, identified CAUTI as one of ten hospital-acquired conditions to be reduced by December 2014.

 Participation of Hospital Unit Teams

-On the CUSP: Stop CAUTI presents a terrific opportunity for hospital units to launch or refocus efforts to reduce CAUTI and to implement CUSP, a proven, effective culture change model.
-Hospital unit teams that join the 18-month project commit to the following activities:
+On the CUSP: Stop CAUTI is helping hospital units to launch or refocus efforts to reduce CAUTI and to implement CUSP, a proven, effective culture change model.
+Hospital unit teams that have joined the project commit to the following activities:

 - Participation of at least one team member in content and coaching teleconferences